 Dominion Radio Astrophysical Observatory

-The Dominion Radio Astrophysical Observatory (DRAO) is an internationally known facility for science and technology research related to radio astronomy.
-It operates three telescopes on its extensive radio-quiet site: a 26-metre fully steerable dish, a seven-antenna aperture synthesis array and a solar radio flux monitor.
-It also features labs and equipment for the development of all aspects of radio-frequency instrumentation, from antennas and feeds, to digital signal processing hardware and software.
+The Dominion Radio Astrophysical Observatory (DRAO) is an internationally known facility for science and technology research and development related to radio astronomy.
+Home to NRC astronomers, astrophysicists, engineers and technologists, as well as visiting researchers and students from universities and astronomical observatories around the world, these facilities support the design and development of leading-edge instrumentation for new and existing telescopes.
+Operating several telescopes on its extensive radio-quiet site near Penticton BC, DRAO also features laboratories and specialized equipment for design and construction of all aspects of radio-frequency instrumentation, from highly sensitive antennas and receiver systems to high speed digital signal processing hardware and software.

 What we offer

-The Synthesis Telescope offers wide-field imaging simultaneously in continuum bands at 408 MHz (λ = 74 cm) and at 1420 MHz (λ = 21 cm), and atomic hydrogen (HI) spectroscopy with 256 channels at 1420 MHz.
-It is particularly suited to studies of the interstellar medium and nearby galaxies.
+- Synthesis Telescope: a 7-element array of 9-m telescopes that offers wide-field continuum imaging simultaneously at 408 MHz and 1420 MHz, as well as atomic hydrogen (HI) spectroscopy across 256 channels at 1420 MHz.
+It is particularly suited to studying the gas and plasma that lies between the stars, i.e. the interstellar medium, of both the Milky Way and nearby galaxies.

 Access and use

-The Solar Radio Flux Monitor continues to play a key role in “space weather” forecasting.
-Technology development projects have included the ACSIS spectrometer for the James Clerk Maxwell Telescope (JCMT) and the WIDAR correlator for the Expanded Very Large Array (EVLA).
-DRAO also allows for ongoing work on novel technologies for the Square Kilometre Array (SKA), including composite antennas, phased-array feeds, low-noise amplifiers, and digital signal processing hardware and software.
+Major technology development projects have included the ACSIS spectrometer built for the James Clerk Maxwell Telescope (JCMT) in Hawaii, USA and the WIDAR correlator for the Jansky Very Large Array (JVLA) in New Mexico, USA, currently the largest operating radio telescope in the world.
+DRAO is currently working on novel technologies for the Square Kilometre Array (SKA), including composite telescope construction, phased-array feed and receiver systems, low-noise amplifiers, and digital signal processing hardware and software.

 - Date modified: